pgliaskovitis/confabulation-engine/README.md

 In decreasing order of importance:

 1. Actually make language generation run on multiple threads.
-Right now it is single-threaded with some infrastructure for multi-threading, but confabulation results are not being duplicated in the latter case.
+Right now it is single-threaded with some infrastructure for multi-threading, but confabulation results are currently not being reproduced in the latter case (i.e., there is a bug).

 2. Capability to persist knowledge bases in files, most probably in their dictionary form.
 Learning and language generation currently happen only in-memory.